Laughter Is the Best Medicine During Stressful Times

 Humor also helps create space for compassion.

-In many ways, laughter acts like a natural pressure release valve for the nervous system.
+Honestly, laughter works like a pressure valve for the nervous system-it's not magic, but it sure helps.

 Why Humor Often Appears During Difficult Situations